jibbius/jackbarker-com-au/_posts/2018-04-17-raspberry-pi-photo-booth-8.markdown

 When the photo publishing application is running, it will routinely check our photo directory to determine if any new photos have been saved, and will then execute the applicable logic.

-## Additional things to install
+# Installing and running the app
+## Step 1 : Install Pre-requisisites
-Let's install some additional apps onto our Raspberry Pi to help us with the tasks I've listed above;
+Let's install some additional apps onto our Raspberry Pi to help us with the tasks I've listed above.

-{% highlight bash %}
+### 1.1 : Installing ImageMagick

-    # Imagemagick will help us fine tune our images:
+Imagemagick will help us fine tune our images (compression; brightness; layouts ...etc.).

+We install ImageMagick from our `terminal` with the following commands:

+{% highlight sh %}
     sudo apt-get update
     sudo apt-get install imagemagick libmagickcore-dev libmagickwand-dev libmagic-dev build-essential -y cd